GP8964/PERN-EBS/README.md

 - Multiple libraries can be used at the same time for website security.
 - A PostgreSQL database to store all information required.
 - If OAuth 2.0 is implemented, Google accounts can be used for login.
+- If someone can build a far more visually attractive front-end (like using 3D animations), he/she can use the existing back-end!
+I'll definitely try to document my back-end as I implement the back-end.

 # Weapon list in old EBS 1.05
 Weapon list (ebs.cgi?WEAPON) contains information of most weapons in EBS.<br>